 - Ask a fourth student to draw a cube.

-- Look at the result of the 4 draws.
+- Look at the result of the four draws.

 Do you think that we have seen all the cubes?

-Do we know what the 4 cubes are?
+Do we know what the colours of the four cubes are?
 Why or why not?

 Would we find out more if we had more turns?

-- Let another 4 students select a cube one at a time with replacement.
+- Let another four students select a cube one at a time with replacement.
 Add the colour to the data on the board.
-Each time ask the student to predict the colour of the cube.
+Before selecting each time, ask the student to predict the colour of the cube.

-- Before we look in the bag I want us to think about all the possible combinations for the cubes.
+Before we look in the bag, discuss all the possible combinations for the colours of the four cubes.

-- Ask the students to decide which combination they think is likely.
+- Ask the students to decide which combination they think is most likely.

 - Look inside the bag and check the cubes.
 Discuss how reliable their prediction was.

 - Put the cubes back in the bag and ask: